ncapuan01/ncapuan01/README.md

 # Hi, I'm Nicole Capuano 👋
-As a finance professional with over 10 years of experience specializing in FP&A, management accounting, and strategy and business planning, my goal is to always improve efficiency and accruracy while providing crucial insights for strategic decision-making through leveraging financial software and data analytics.
+As a finance professional with over 10 years of experience specializing in FP&A, management accounting, and strategy and business planning, my goal is to always improve efficiency and accuracy while providing crucial insights for strategic decision-making through leveraging financial software and data analytics.

 ## What I Do 💼
 **FP&A:** Financial modeling, variance analysis, cash flow analysis, forecasting, budgeting & business planning